MFimix/Nilestia-4/README.md

     └── icons/
 ```
 ##BEWARE!!!

-This project is currently under development, and may not work on other devices properly!!!
+This project is currently under development, and may not work properly on other devices!!!
 In the current update, there is an issue with `rules.conf` that bricks your hyprland!
-I don't recommend downloading the project now, if you like the idea, wait for the future updates.
+I don't recommend downloading the project now.
+If you like the idea, wait for future updates.

 ## Credits